Valvular and Vascular Repair and Regeneration

 But as is the case with other complex conditions, even patients who receive the best available treatments are at risk of future complications, so there is a significant need for new regenerative therapies that treat the underlying sources of cardiovascular diseases.

-Center for Regenerative Medicine clinicians and researchers led by Robert D. Simari, M.D., and Amir Lerman, M.D., both of Mayo Clinic in Rochester, Minn., are creating biological heart valves, identifying new stem cells, and developing ways to enhance blood vessel growth and repair.
+Center for Regenerative Medicine clinicians and researchers led by Amir Lerman, M.D., of Mayo Clinic's campus in Rochester, Minnesota, are creating biological heart valves, identifying new stem cells, and developing ways to enhance blood vessel growth and repair.

 Center for Regenerative Medicine researchers plan to develop biological heart valves using a patient's own cells.
 After cells are removed from a donor heart — a process called decellularization — the cell-free tissue scaffold that remains would be populated with adult progenitor cells or induced pluripotent stem cells derived from the patient's cells.